Arcan-Tech/arcan-docs/docs/index.md

 * C#
 * Python

 More languages are coming next!
+Learn more on language version compatibility [here](compatibility.md).

 ## Architectural Technical Debt